Vaishnavidorlikar/a-file-based-key-value-data-store/README.md

 4. A Read operation on a key can be performed by providing the key, and receiving the

-value in rcsponsc,as aJSON objcct.
+value in response,as aJSON objcct.

 5. A Delete operation can be performed by providing the key.

-6.Every key supports sctting a Time-To-Live property when it is created.This propcrty is
+6.Every key supports setting a Time-To-Live property when it is created.This property is

 ontional.
 If erovided it will be evaluated as an inteeer definine the number of seconds

-the key must be rctained in the data store.Once the Timc-To-Live for a key has expired,
+the key must be retained in the data store.Once the Timc-To-Live for a key has expired,

 the key will no longer be available for Read or Delete operations.